 The partnership reflects the global nature of journalism in the 21st century and offers students top-tier training from both an American and a European perspective.
 It encourages mastery of journalistic techniques, bilingual training and the opportunity to develop a career with a unique international background.
 In 2022, Sciences Po Journalism School was ranked 1st journalism school in France: it has world renowned academic professors as well as professional journalist teachers and very rich network in national and international newsrooms.

-Columbia students are invited during the academic year to apply for a second degree, to be conferred by Sciences Po after two semesters of study and work in Paris.
-Students at Sciences Po should apply to Columbia during their first year.
+Columbia students will apply at the end of the first semester for the dual degree in order to study at Sciences Po Journalism School the following year meanwhile Sciences Po J school students will apply to Columbia at the same time to study in New York after one year in Paris.
 Each school controls its own admission process, though a representative from the partner institution attends the final selection process.
 Students pay regular tuition rates at each institution.

 University of Barcelona Journalism Program

 The Journalism School shares the management of the Universitat de Barcelona BCNY Journalism program in Spain and contributes faculty members who offer specialized short courses in Barcelona.

 Students enrolled in this program undertake a rigorous, one‐year curriculum, which in many ways resembles that of the Journalism School.
 The program is dedicated to producing journalists who demonstrate the same professional standards and sense of responsibility as their Columbia colleagues.
 The curriculum is taught in Spanish.